Razpudding/socketio-chat-app/README.md

 * list of 10 most used words
 * way of highlighting a word that's about to fade out forever
 * a gamification element that either rewards or punishes users based on their originality
+* Difficulty settings (hardcore is limit a word to 3 uses for instance)
 * A list of exceptions for Dutch and English for words that are critical and irreplacable (like 'it')